1, 1.0, 1//1, 1 + 0im

 The key distinction is between integers and floating points.
 While floating point values include integers, and so can be used exclusively on the calculator, the difference is that an integer is guaranteed to be an exact value, whereas a floating point value, while often an exact representation of a number is also often just an approximate value.
 This can be an advantage – floating point values can model a much wider range of numbers.

-Now in nearly all cases the differences are not noticeable.
+In nearly all cases the differences are not noticeable.
 Take for instance this simple calculation involving mixed types.

 The sum of an integer, a floating point number and rational number returns a floating point number without a complaint.